BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

 CONTINUATION OF MEMBERSHIP, WITHDRAWAL OF A CLUB

-11. (A) Any Club intending, or having a provisional intention, to withdraw a Team from the Competition on completion of its fixtures and fulfilment of all other obligations to the Competition must notify the Secretary in writing by 31st March each season.
+- (A) Any Club intending, or having a provisional intention, to withdraw a Team from the Competition on completion of its fixtures and fulfilment of all other obligations to the Competition must notify the Secretary in writing of such intention by 31st March each season.
 This does not apply to a Club moving in accordance with Rule 22(B).
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 All Clubs wishing to remain in membership of the Competition for the following Season must confirm their intention to do so, in writing, to the Secretary by 1st May.